Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Dashlane Password Manager

-The program has an emergency call function.
+The program has an emergency communication function.
 Performs two-factor authentication.
 Allows you to change passwords on 160 of the most popular network resources (Facebook, Twitter, Amazon, Lindekln, etc.).
-It is possible to open access to the password to another user.
+It is possible to share your password with another user.

 • Ease of changing passwords